MoOx/moox/content/blog/keep-in-sync-git-repos-on-github-gitlab-bitbucket.md

 date: 2018-06-04
 ---

-Sharing code online is pretty easy this days.
+Sharing code online is pretty easy these days.
 But keeping in sync your repos on multiples places is a bit harder.
 You will easily find scripts and commands to import/export stuff somewhere.
 Same thing for read-only mirrors, pretty easy.
 But having a transparent workflow to be able to push your code on multiple